 The main use of a rice cooker is to cook rice and other grains.
 It uses moist heat.
 You’re able to also steam vegetables and fish.
 Some function as slow cookers and some have cake and yoghurt. settings.

-An air fryer’s main use is to deep fry foods.
-They can roast, grill, bake, and dehydrate food.
+Air fryers deep fry foods without oil using dry heat though adding oil gives crispier results for some foods, as I explain elsewhere.
+Air fryers can roast, grill, bake, and dehydrate food.
 Reheating food is a popular use of air fryers because the food stays crisp unlike how it becomes soggy with microwave reheating.
 Air fryers aren’t promoted as rice cookers, but they can be used to cook rice…see below.

 Can you cook rice in an air fryer?